Frederick, Oklahoma: Education

 Great Plains Technology Center is located in Frederick.

 Frederick is served by Frederick Public Schools, which include a high school, middle school, and elementary school.
 The public school team name is the Bombers.
 The Frederick High School 1956 football team won the first state championship with an inter-racial team, and in 2007 were inducted into the Oklahoma Sports Hall of Fame.
 The teams were combined of the two high schools in Frederick, Frederick High School and Boyd High School.
 The Frederick Bombers returned to the state championship almost 40 years later and won the state championships in 1993, 1994.
 1995 and 1996.

 School colors: In the 1950s the school colors were maroon and gray.
 This was changed in the late 1960s to red and white.
 In the late 1980s, the color black was added to the red and white.

-Historical Sites
+Historical sites

 The following are NRHP-listed sites in Frederick:

 The Ramona Theatre, built in 1929, is an excellent example of Spanish Colonial style.
-Interior details include electric twinkling stars and brenograph rolling clouds traveling across a midnight blue plaster sky.
+An atmospheric-type theater, its interior details include electric twinkling stars and brenograph rolling clouds traveling across a midnight blue plaster sky.

 Tillman County Courthouse, built in 1921, is a three-story structure built of concrete slabs laid to resemble dressed stone.
 The north side has an unusual curved wall, and is an outstanding example of the architects’ blending of classical styles.

 J.D.
 Laney House is a one-story Craftsman-style bungalow built in 1928-1929 by John David Laney as the main house on his farm.
 The house was built of various types of native stone including rough granite, polished granite, sandstone, and limestone.